fulcrumgenomics/nf-dotenv/README.md

 ## Testing the Plugin Locally

-Execute the following to check, compile, and run unit tests for the plugin:
+Execute the following to compile and run unit tests for the plugin:

 ```
-make check
 make compile
 make test
 ```